 What Kind of Beer to Use in Beer Bread

 You can use any beer in beer bread!
-Have fun with it and experiment!
-Each beer will change the flavor of the bread.
+The flavor of the beer changes the flavor of your beer bread, so have fun with it and experiment!

 - Guinness is a great beer for stout lovers and the perfect way to adapt this homemade bread recipe for St. Patrick’s Day!